YerkoPalma/choo-audio/README.md

 Clear the whole playlist.

 ### `audio:start-recording`
 Start recording with a MediaRecorder object.
-Get a single boolean argument to say if you want to record from the main source (`true`), or from the user media devices (`false`).

 ### `audio:record-complete`
+Fired after a `stop-recording` event.
+Get a blob with the stream recorded as the only param.

 ### `audio:stop-recording`
 Stop a recording started with `start-recording` event.
-Get a callback as the parameter.
-The callback will get a Blob object with audio data.
+Also will trigger a `record-complete` event.

 ### `audio:pause`
 Pause the current track, if the `play` event is trggered after, it will start playing from where it got paused.

 ### `audio:next`
+Set the curretnTrack as the next availaible one.
+If it was the last, set it to the first track on list.
+If the current track was playing, it will stop it, set the next one as the current track, and play it.

 ### `audio:prev`
+Set the curretnTrack as the previous availaible one.
+If it was the first, set it to the last track on list.
+If the current track was playing, it will stop it, set the previous one as the current track, and play it.

 ### `audio:stop`
 Stop the current track being played and reset the list to the first track.

 ### `audio:set`
+Set properties for the current track, take a single object parameter with the properties to set.
+Posible options to set are:

+- volume: Float.
+Set the value fo the [GainNode][GainNode].
+- repeat: Boolean.
+Repeat the source whene finished playing.
+- loop: Same as repeat.
+- frequency: Float.
+Set the frequency value in the [BiquadFilter][BiquadFilter].
+- detune: Float.
+Set the detune value in the [BiquadFilter][BiquadFilter].
-Set the properties of the [BiquadFilterNode][BiquadFilterNode] of the audio graph.
+- Q: Float.
+Set the frequency value in the [BiquadFilter][BiquadFilter].

 ### `audio:add-node`
-Set the properties of the [BiquadFilterNode][BiquadFilterNode] of the audio graph.
+Add an audio node to the graph.
+This will be added directly to the buffer source of the current track, and then connected to the audio context destination.
+You must pass the type (string) and optionally the config for that node.
+For more info about types and configurations, see [web-audio-graph][web-audio-graph] documentation.

 ### `audio:add-signal`
+Add an [oscillator source node][OscillatorNode] and connect it to the context destination.
+You should pass three arguments `id` an unique identifier, `frequency` the frequency of the signal defaults to 440, and `type` the type of the oscillator, defaults to 'sine' for a sine wave.
+This oscillators are stored in a Map and availaible through `state.audio.signals`

 ### `audio:play-signal`
+Play an audio signal by its id.

 ### `audio:stop-signal`
+Stop an audio signal by its id.

 ## API
-### var audio = require('choo-audio')
-### var store = audio([opts])
+### var store = audio()
+When included in your app, your state will be populated with an `audio` object with the following properties:

+- `graph`: The [`web-audio-graph`][web-audio-graph] object that manage all the nodes.
+- `tracklist`: An array with all the buffer source nodes of every track loaded.
+- `index`: The index of the curren track in the tracklist.
+- `userInput`: The streamSource input node populated after a `get-user-input` event.
+- `signals`: A Map with the signals defined with `add-signal` event.

 ## License
 [MIT](/LICENSE)